patelreena2904/RAPCURE/README.md

 ## _Feel Safe Everywhere_

-Women Safety App is user friendly application built in Android Studio using Java.
+Rapcure App is user friendly application built in Android Studio using Java.
 It is simple to implement and easy to understand.